 - Some of the links provided lead to German language pages - unfortunately not many estates offer bilingual pages.

-- To travel germany by train, do download DB Navigator APP.
-The English language timetables and booking options come in extremely handy for non-german speakers.
+- To travel germany by train, do download the Deutsche Bahn Navigator APP.
+The English language timetables and booking options are extremely handy for international visitors.